 We rarely think about this.
 We think existence worth talking about started when hunters and gatherers settled into agrarian pursuits 10,000 years ago.

 These are big numbers.
 Most of us have more manageable notions.
 The Gregorian calendar starts counting with the birth of Christ, and so we are barely into the 3rd millennium.

 North Koreans are even better situated Their 'meaningful existence' calender starts with the birth of Kim IL-sung on April 15, 1912.
 On this reckoning, 2017 becomes Juche 106.

 Although fierce winds are blowing, our quarrels and concerns seem increasingly minuscule, our projects and prospects smaller still.

-- "What would it take to get us talking about what is going on?"
+- "What would it take to get us to start talking about what is going on?"

-- "Would we rather die than admit a sliver of complicity in what is happening?"
+- "Would we rather die than admit complicity?

 How Children Become Adults: